sachinchoolur/lightGallery/contributing.md

 # Contributing

+You're more than welcome to contribute to this project.
+Please note: your code may be used as part of a commercial product if merged.

 ## Important notes
 Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
 You'll find source code in the `src` subdirectory!